wp-plugins/wp-secure-image/readme.txt

 4. A file list can be displayed showing all Secure Image class files that have been uploaded.

 == Changelog ==

+= 1.1 =
+* Tested and verified on WordPress version 4.0
+* Corrected upload form layout.

 = 1.0 =
 * Tested and verified on WordPress version 3.9.2